submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 3) Fill in the general fields for the release with the `status` field set to `shipyard`.
 Also add the `shipyard` component with the hash of the desired or latest commit ID on which to base the release.
 To obtain the latest, first navigate to the [shipyard project](https://github.com/submariner-io/shipyard).
-The heading above the file list shows the latest commit on the master branch including the first 7 hex digits of the commit ID hash.
+The heading above the file list shows the latest commit on the devel branch including the first 7 hex digits of the commit ID hash.

    If this is not a final release, set the `pre-release` field to `true` (that is uncomment the `pre-release` line below).
    This includes release candidates.
 This is important so it is not labeled as the Latest release in GitHub.